-- We have built one of the largest consumer grocery data sets in the world, and we support retailers through our unique business insights.
-Understanding order patterns enables us to deliver personalized shopping experiences, optimize supply for rapid order fulfillment, and empower retailers to make better decisions about assortment, inventory, quantity, and replenishment at both a regional and store level. - We use algorithms to optimize for the best possible order experience across key metrics, like service availability, speed (shopper placement, store placement, and store navigation), quality (precise item identification and best replacement), and profitability (best labor efficiency). - We offer advertisers a unique ability to promote items to high intent customers.
-Because we understand customers' individual and aggregate purchasing habits, we can help them discover products based on the items they are looking for and those that complement the items they buy. - We support shoppers by building an experience that allows them to optimize for efficiency and earnings potential.
+- For Retailers.
+We have built one of the largest consumer grocery data sets in the world, which provides retailers with business insights to which they previously did not have access.
+To put this in perspective, Instacart's technology generates real-time machine learning availability predictions for over million catalog items every hours, arming retailers with the data they need to better manage their inventory.
+Understanding order patterns also enables us to deliver personalized shopping experiences, optimize supply for rapid order fulfillment, and empower retailers to make better decisions about assortment, inventory, quantity, and replenishment at both a regional and store level. - For Customers.
+We use algorithms to optimize for the best possible order experience across key metrics, like service availability, speed (shopper placement, store placement, and store navigation) and quality (precise item identification and best replacement).
+We also use data-driven personalization to improve our recommendations. % of customers purchased recommended items in the quarter ended - For Brands.
+We offer advertisers a unique ability to promote items to high intent customers.
+Because we understand customers' individual and aggregate purchasing habits, we can help them discover products based on the items they are looking for and those that complement the items they buy.
+We leverage this data to power our optimized bidding algorithms that automate bidding decisions on advertisers' behalf to efficiently deploy advertising budgets to drive higher ROI. - For Shoppers.
+We support shoppers by building an experience that allows them to optimize for efficiency and earnings potential.
+We have built picking technology into the shopper app to help shoppers navigate through stores more quickly, reducing the average picking time per order by % year-over-year for the quarter ended .